-Iran starts enriching uranium at 60%, its highest level ever
+Iran starts enriching uranium to 60%, its highest level ever

 “The will of the Iranian nation is a miracle-maker and it will defuse any conspiracy,” state television quoted Qalibaf as saying.
 He said the enrichment began just after midnight Friday.

+Iran had been enriching up to 20% — even that was a short technical step to weapons grade.
+The deal limited Iran’s enrichment to 3.67%.

+The International Atomic Energy Agency, which monitors Iran’s nuclear program, did not immediately respond to a request for comment.
+Earlier this week, it sent its inspectors to Natanz and confirmed Iran was preparing to begin 60% enrichment at an above-ground facility at the site.

-The move could inspire a further response from Israel amid a long-running shadow war between the nations.
+The heightened enrichment could inspire a further response from Israel amid a long-running shadow war between the nations.

 Israeli Prime Minister Benjamin Netanyahu has vowed never to allow Tehran to obtain a nuclear weapon and his country has twice preemptively bombed Mideast nations to stop their atomic programs.